esentri/domainlifecycles/readme_domain_events.md

 ###### Third party message bus Domain Event consumption

-To consume DomainEvents from a third party event bus and route them directly to handler services or Aggregates as described before, consider implementing a message bus technology dependent consumer service and then provide those events directly to the configured ``io.domainlifecycles.events.receive.execution.ReceivingDomainEventHandler`` via it's
+To consume DomainEvents from a third party event bus and route them directly to handler services or Aggregates as described before, consider implementing a message bus technology dependent consumer service and then provide those events directly to the configured ``io.domainlifecycles.events.consume.DomainEventConsumer`` via it's
 ``handleReceived()`` method.
 The ReceivingDomainEventHandler instance could be acquired via a ``io.domainlifecycles.events.api.DomainEventsConfigurationImpl`` instance.

 #### Typical Spring Boot setup